What is plasma

 Why we are collecting plasma

 Until recently England has relied solely on imports of plasma for medicines from other countries.
+Thanks to plasma donors, England is becoming more self-sufficient at producing plasma treatments.
+The community of plasma donors is growing and we’re always looking for new donors.

 There are 3 plasma donor centres to choose from.
 Find your nearest donor centre.